Connected Future | Study

 This review examines the progress by government against recommendations made by the Commission in its 2016 Connected Future report on 5G digital mobile connectivity.

-Connected Future: Getting back on track finds that a lack of leadership from government, frequent ministerial changes, and split departmental responsibilities have halted any initial momentum in steps to improve rail passengers’ access to mobile services.
+Since the publication of the original Connected Future report, the research finds that a lack of leadership from government, frequent ministerial changes, and split departmental responsibilities have halted any initial momentum in steps to improve rail passengers’ access to mobile services.

 In contrast, UK road users have benefitted from ‘clear, continuous progress’ on connectivity, with UK motorways now offering near universal coverage for voice and data calls and good progress elsewhere across the roads network.